shdwmtr/cssmapper/README.md

 ## Limitations

 The selector parsing library used does not properly parse everything perfectly. some pseudoclasses arent parsed properly and the old classes will remain.
 You should always diff the converted files and search for outliers and you will need to manually update these outliers from old to new classname.
-You can CTRL + F [this document](https://raw.githubusercontent.com/SteamClientHomebrew/ClassMapper/master/map.json) to find the new classname from an old one respectively.

 ## Prerequisites